PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 this also represents the most complex construction process and is only recommended for usage where this conversion process is critical.

-There are three ways to construct a TopologyRefiner -- ranging from the very simple but less optimal to the more complex just noted.
-The first involves use of a predefined factory class provided in Far, while the others require writing custom factories, i.e. Far::TopologyRefinerFactory<MESH>.
-These are typically stateless factories with a static Create() method that will be used to instantiate a new TopologyRefiner.
-All three are illustrated in either tutorials or examples as noted in the subsections that follow.
+Details on how to construct a TopologyRefiner can be found in the `Far overview <far_overview.html#far-topologyrefinerfactory>`__ documentation.
+Additionally, documentation for Far::TopologyRefinerFactory<MESH> outlines the requirements and a Far tutorial (tutorials/far/tutorial_1) provides an example of a factory for directly converting HbrMeshes to TopologyRefiners.

 Its worth a reminder here that Far::TopologyRefiner contains only topological information (which does include sharpness, since that is considered relating